TThienT/Mod_10-SVG-Logo-Maker/README.md

 # Mod_10-SVG-Logo-Maker

-A terminal application that generate SVG base on user's selection of shapes and colors.
+A terminal application that generates SVG Logo based on the user's selection of shapes and colors.

 ## Usage